 Dental radiographs (X-rays) are sometimes necessary to assess the health of the tooth, roots, and bone impossible to see with the naked eye.

-X-rays will only be recommended when absolutely necessary.
 With a clear view of your pet’s entire tooth, root, and bone, veterinarians can assess whether or not your pet needs an extraction or other treatments.
 Again, our veterinarians will recommend further treatments only when absolutely necessary and in the best interest of your pet’s health.

 Your pet’s teeth will then be polished to remove any abrasions (small scratches) from the dental scaling tools.
 This is very important because if your pet’s teeth are left with abrasions, it makes for an easy spot for bacteria, plaque and tartar to accumulate very quickly.